marcelkohl/dbex/README.md

 ## TODO
 While many resources where implemented there are still some others that would be nice to have and probably will be implemented soon:

+- same connection node name + same database name conflicts to update node (probably same table name will have the same issue);
+- empty query from result must hide result editor.
+It is not happening;

 - Edit result directly on table result (engine result must have a list of cols/references to send on confirm edit. ex.: mysql is the pk col name);
 - Show divider between query and result (where we can see easily where to drag to resize);
 - custom plugins for query area (ex.: action buttons, indentation);